The Emerging Trends of Multi-Label Learning: Multi-label Learning With Limited Supervision

 \section{Multi-label Learning With Limited Supervision}

 Collecting fully-supervised data is usually hard and expensive and thus a critical bottleneck in real-world classification tasks.
 In MLC problems, there exist many ground-truth labels and the output space can be very large, which further aggravates the difficulty of precise annotation.
 To mitigate this problem, plenty of works have studied different settings of MLC with limited supervision.
 How to model label dependencies and handle incomplete supervision pose two major challenges in these tasks.
-In this section, we concentrate on several advanced topics, i.e. multi-label learning with missing labels, semi-supervised multi-label learning, and partial multi-label learning.
+In this section, we concentrate on several advanced topics.
+Amongst them, multi-label learning with missing labels (MLML) assumes only a subset of labels are given; semi-supervised MLC (SS-MLC) assumes a large set of unlabeled data as well labeled data are given; partial multi-label learning (PML) allows the annotators to provide a superset of labels as the candidates.
+We illustrate the connections between these different supervision types in Figure \ref{wsmlc-settings}.
+Note that in these settings, though trained with imperfect supervised signals, the classifier is still evaluated on a perfectly supervised testing data set to quantify the predictive performance.